 While there are several options available today for rebuilding a patient’s smile, none are as lifelike or as long-lasting as dental implants.
 Why are they so successful?
 It’s simple – implants replace the ENTIRE natural tooth, not just the visible, white portion that’s known as the crown.
 With a new tooth root in place, the patient’s jawbone is able to remain full and healthy, and oral function is greatly improved as well.
 Better yet, our doctors at Jacksonville Complete Dentistry offer the entire procedure right here in-office for maximum convenience and comfort!
 If you’d like to find out whether or not you’re the right candidate for dental implants, just give us a call today.

 Most patients that have lost a tooth or teeth are ideal candidates for dental implants.
 The ability to replace a missing tooth with implants depends on a patient’s medical condition, the quantity of bone, the location and quality of remaining teeth, and a few other factors.
-The real answer to this question is simple; feel free to contact us for an evaluation.
-We are happy to give you options, benefits and drawbacks, and answer all questions you may have at a FREE implant consultation.
+We are happy to go over your replacement options, discuss their benefits and drawbacks, and answer any questions you may have at a FREE implant consultation.

 After you’ve undergone an initial consultation and our team has determined that you’re a good fit for one or more dental implants, we’ll need to start by surgically inserting the biocompatible implants into the jawbone.
 By doing so, we allow them to form a bond with your natural tissue and eventually create a rock-solid foundation for new “teeth.”
 This essential process, which is known as osseointegration, will take just a few months to complete.